nhamidi90/kw-taekwondo/README.md

 ### Gallery

+* This page has photos arranged in columns which will change depending on the size of the screen
+* Smaller screens will display pictures in two columns
+* Larger screens will display pictures in three columns
+* The size of the photo will depend on the screen

 ![Screenshot of gallery.html](documentation/screencapture-gallery.png "Gallery")

 ### News

+* This is a page for the instructor to use to inform their students or any visitor of any news happening in the club
+* It has three news items currently, each with an image which will respond to changes in screen size
+* More items can be added in the future

 ![Screenshot of news.html](documentation/screencapture-news.png "News")

 ### Contact Us

+* This is where visitors can contact the instructor using the form or see any contact information for themselves
+* On the form, only the name and email address are required
+* The submit button is animated upon hover
+* It includes links to social media with a hover effect
+* Visitors can also see a map to the site where classes are held
+* The page is responsive and the size of the map depends on the screen size

 ![Screenshot of contact.html](documentation/screencapture-contact.png "Contact Us")

 ### Response Page

+* After the user submits a form, they will be directed here
+* It contains a thank you message with the promise to get in touch with the user
+* After 10 seconds, the user will be automatically redirectd to the home page

 ![Screenshot of response.html](documentation/screencapture-response.png "Response Page")